David J. C. MacKay: Awards and honours

-In the 2016 New Year Honours, MacKay was appointed a Knight Bachelor "for services to Scientific Advice in Government and Science Outreach", and therefore granted the title sir.
+In the 2016 New Year Honours, MacKay was appointed a Knight Bachelor "for services to scientific advice in government and science outreach".

 Personal life

 David MacKay was born the fifth child of Donald MacCrimmon MacKay and Valerie MacKay.
 His elder brother Robert S. MacKay FRS (born in 1956) is Professor of Mathematics at the University of Warwick.
 David was a vegetarian.

 He married Ramesh Ghiassi in 2011.
 They had a son and a daughter.

 Illness and death

 MacKay was diagnosed with inoperable stomach cancer (malignant adenocarcinoma) in July 2015, for which he underwent palliative chemotherapy, a process he documented in detail on his public personal blog.
 He died in the afternoon of 14 April 2016.
 He is survived by his wife and two children.